Last updated 2 min read

 • Boox Tab Ultra C Pro

-• Go 7 Color (didn't consider, as it came out later)
+• Go 7 Color (didn't consider, because it came out later)

 • Supernote